Air Fryer Baked Potato

 Table of Contents

-3. How to make air fryer baked potatoes
+3. How to make air fryer baked potato

 • Russet potatoes.
 The BEST kind of potatoes to bake because of their simple flavor and naturally higher starch content.
 If you can’t find these, use an Idaho potato instead.
 Choose equal-sized potatoes so they all cook at the same time.

 • Butter.
 To rub around the potatoes so that once cooked, the skin seamlessly peels off.
-You can also use olive oil, avocado oil, or another cooking oil.
+You can also use olive, avocado, or cooking oil.

 • Salt and pepper.
 To taste.